genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 To activate any configuration change to the genesis platform and/or application, you have to run the command **genesisInstall** on every changed node.

-Starting both nodes should present both nodes on a STANDBY mode.

-Running the **mon** command should show the following:
+When you start a node, it will be in STANDBY mode.
+You can run the **mon** command to confirm this:

 ![](/img/cluster-2-mon.png)

-Running the **MonCluster** command shows both nodes:
+Running the **MonCluster** command shows all nodes - there are two in this instance:

 ![](/img/cluster-3-moncluster.png)

 ## Set the primary node

-Use the **SetPrimary** command to set one of the nodes to Primary state
+One of the nodes needs to be set as the Primary node.
+Go to that node and run the **SetPrimary** command to set it to Primary state.

 This should be the output of **MonCluster** if **SetPrimary** was executed on NodeA: